xmonad/xmonad/man/xmonad.1.markdown

 :   Causes the currently running _xmonad_ process to restart

 --replace
-:   Replace an existing window manager
+:   Replace the current window manager with xmonad

 --version
 :   Display version of _xmonad_